Adespinoza/CODE2040/README.md

 ###Note:
 * In order to get this going I needed to `python get-pip.py` which helped me with the requsts library and JSON.
 I included a link and file in my git repo to get it running in case you, the reader, don't know what I'm talking about.
-* I also uploaded these files in .py3 since Sublime was getting mad at me for not.
-If need be, one can switch them to .py by renaming the files. :)

 ##Challenge 2 - Reverse a string:
 Once you’re registered, it’s time to get started on the challenges.